After two months of speculation regarding Tom Brady’s football future, there it came.

 The most memorable single-game comeback in sports history, and biggest comeback in NFL postseason history, happened that night.

-The Patriots erased a 28-3 deficit that stood with as late as two minutes remaining in the third quarter, while relying heavily on Brady’s right arm and coverage-directing, football mind.
+The Patriots erased a 28-3 deficit that stood with as late as two minutes remaining in the third quarter, while relying heavily on Brady’s right arm and coverage-dissecting, football mind.

 If some of the early-dynasty Super Bowl wins were more of Belichick’s accomplishments, this Super Bowl (and that entire season) would be Brady’s magnum opus.
 This was his moment.